List of Superman & Lois characters: Ally Allston

 Ally Alston (portrayed by Rya Kihlstedt as an adult, Amber Young as a child) is a cult leader investigated by Lois Lane who once affected Lucy Lane.
 She preaches something known as "The Inverse Method" and has managed to ensnare Lucy during a particularly vulnerable point in her life.
 Through the Inverse Method, Chrissy saw her other world counterpart as Superman prevents Bizarro from attacking Ally.
-Superman later learned from Bizarro that Ally took over his world and will do the same thing to Superman's world if she isn't stopped.
+Superman later learned from Bizarro that Ally took over his world and will do the same thing to Superman's world if she is not stopped.
 Ally was later approached by Mitch Anderson who gave her the pendant that was on Bizarro.
 After putting Anderson through the same procedure she did to Lucy, Ally gets the message from Anderson that her Bizarro counterpart wants her to come now.
 Superman prevented the departure of Ally, Chrissy, and another member where Ally ends up in DOD custody.
 Sam tries to get her to divulge any knowledge on where Lucy is.
 With help from Lucy, Erin Wu freed Ally and gave her the rebuilt armor that Bizarro wore upon his arrival.
 Superman aided the Bizarro versions of Lois, Jordan, and Sam against Ally, her Bizarro counterpart, and their allies.
 Ally manages to get a hold of the pendant and combines with her Bizarro counterpart while sending Jon-El to merge with Jonathan.
 After the pendant was confiscated, Ally appears to fight Superman and Tal-Rho even when John Henry Irons shows up.
 When Superman and Tal-Rho destroy the pendant, Ally grabs the pieces and flies off.
 Back in Bizarro World, Ally informs Lana-Rho about what happened.
 She then visits the cell of her Tal-Rho and drains him off his lifeforce.
 Afterwards, Ally broadcasts to all of Bizarro World that she is going to merge Earth and Bizarro World.
-Ally later appears before her remaining followers in Burnham Woods where she drains some energy out of Sam in order to draw Superman to her.
+Ally later appears before her remaining followers in Burnham Woods where she drains some energy out of Sam to draw Superman to her.
 When Superman arrives, she badly weakens him before retreating.
 As she plans to merge Earth and Bizarro World, Ally sends Lana-Rho to finish off Superman.
 Ally begins to merge Earth-Prime and Bizarro World and manages to defeat John Henry Irons when he tries to interfere.
 After Superman is recharged by the Sun with help from Tal-Rho, he defeats Ally Allston enough to split her back into two, has them restrained by John and Natalie, and prevents Bizarro World from merging with Earth.
 Ally and her Bizarro counterpart are shown to have been remanded to DOD custody as Lois briefly visits them.